BlokasLabs/midihub-docs/docs/index.md

 ![editor-win](https://blokas.io/images/midihub/midihub-editor-win.png)

 MIDI data flows through Midihub Processing Pipelines from left to right.
 All MIDI data enters the pipeline through the leftmost Input or Generator pipes, and exits through the rightmost Output pipes.
+[MIDI Monitor](midi-monitor.md) pane can be used to see the data flow in real time.
 Processing the same MIDI event multiple times and in different ways is possible by making use of Virtual Input / Output ports.
 The data sent to a Virtual Output port will appear again in the matching Virtual Input ports, enabling implementation of keyboard splits or automatically generating chords.
 Pipes that modify or filter MIDI data can be placed in between the Input and Output ports.
 In case a pipe discards the MIDI data flowing through it, it won't be forwarded to the pipe on the right, dropping the event.